Everything we do, and everything we don't do, makes a difference.

 MillionTreesNYC: The Town community participated in seven planting events over the course of the MillionTreesNYC campaign.
 Thanks in no small part to Town’s planting efforts over the past several years, Pelham Bay Park in the Bronx is almost fully restored!

-NYC Sanitation Department: In 2016-17, Town joins hundreds of public schools and community members throughout the city as part of the NYC Sanitation Department's organic waste collection.
-Organic waste from Town’s lunch and snack is collected by the city for composting rather than being trucked to landfills in Pennsylvania and Ohio.
+NYC Sanitation Department Organics Recycling: In 2016-17, Town joined hundreds of public schools and community members throughout the city as part of the NYC Sanitation Department's organic waste collection.
+Organic waste from Town’s lunch and snack is collected by the city for composting, rather than being trucked to landfills in Pennsylvania and Ohio.
+After three years of this composting program, we have seen the volume of trash from school lunches reduced by over two thirds.

 New York State Association of Independent Schools (NYSAIS): In November 2014, Sustainability Coordinator Ken Higgins co-chaired the first ever NYSAIS Educators for Sustainability Summit at Grace Church School.
 Two Town students were part of the keynote address, sharing their participation in Town sustainability efforts!
 In April 2015, Ken Higgins presented at the 2nd NYSAIS Educators for Sustainability summit at Rye Country Day School.
 In 2016, Town students, teachers and alumni/ae helped plan and lead the first ever student-led NYSAIS conference focused on sustainability in schools.